I have been spending a lot of time lately staring at agent logs.

 Here is where things get interesting.
 The Controller is not just a topology proposer — it is itself an LLM call that can be composed with other circuits.

 In the current implementation, the Controller proposes a flat circuit: a list of sites and factors.
-But there is nothing preventing the Controller from proposing circuits whose sites are themselves circuit invocations — a recursive structure where each node is a sub-problem solved by a nested beam search.
+But there is nothing preventing the Controller from proposing circuits whose sites are themselves circuit invocations — a recursive structure where each node is a sub-problem solved by a nested topology-refinement loop.

 flowchart TD